 Preserved for posterity

-Five fascinating places in Germany could soon become UNESCO World Heritage Sites.
-Let us show you around.
+Some fascinating places in Germany have applied to become UNESCO World Heritage Sites.
+We show you which ones have been included in the list.

 Originally, Mathildenhöhe was a vineyard, and later a park was established there.
 Today it is home to the Darmstadt Artists’ Colony (Darmstädter Künstlerkolonie), a collection of artists’ houses and other buildings that were designed by various artists in the early 20th century, mainly in Jugendstil (art nouveau).
 Some of the artists actually lived there.
 Visitors can also admire various sculptures and the Russian Chapel.
 The Wedding Tower was completed in 1908 and designed by the architect Joseph Maria Olbrich.
 This is Darmstadt’s architectural landmark.